east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 	https://hostname/my-application/my-page?template=Plain

 The parameter name defaults to `template` but you can change it using the configuration below.
-The value replaces the `{0}` in `{0}ViewPath`, and the result is used to look up the layout view path using the configuration shown above.

 	{
   	  "Escc.EastSussexGovUK": {